Healthdirect Free Australian health advice you can count on.

 • tremor (shaking)

-You may also experience different types of pain during opioid withdrawal, such as joint, bone or muscle pain, and headaches.
+You may also experience different types of pain during opioid withdrawal, such as joint, bone or muscle pain, abdominal pain or headaches.

 Who is most likely to experience opioid withdrawal symptoms?

-• you've been taking the opioid for more than 6 months
+• you've been taking opioids for a long time

-If you have been taking an opioid medicine intermittently for a very brief period, you are unlikely to experience withdrawal symptoms.
+If you take an opioid medicine only occasionally or for a very brief period, it's unlikely you will experience withdrawal symptoms.

 This process is called tapering.
 Your doctor will work with you to create a day-by-day or week-by-week plan to reduce your dosage.

-This plan will depend on how urgent it is for you to stop taking opioids and the length of time for which you've been taking opioid medicines.
+Your plan will depend on how urgent it is for you to stop taking opioids and how long you've been taking them.
 Your doctor may recommend other medicines to help you manage any opioid withdrawal symptoms.

 Medicines used to manage opioid withdrawal